 How Do You Do It?

 Android File Transfer might be the only first-party solution for moving files between Mac and Android, but you aren’t stuck with it.
 Whether you want to go wired or wireless, there are better choices out there, with more features, and more reliable performance.
+If you’re looking for more platforms, take a look at the fastest file transfer methods between PCs and mobile devices.

 Now tell us about your setup.
 How do you copy files between your Mac and Android devices?
 Are you a fan of Android File Transfer, or are you totally committed to the cloud?
 Let us know in the comments.